TUDelft-CITG/OpenTNSim/README.md

 Code quality is checked using sonarcloud.
 You can see results on the [sonarcloud](https://sonarcloud.io/project/overview?id=TUDelft-CITG_OpenTNSim) website.
 For now we have disabled coverage and duplication checks.
 These can be enabled when we include coverage measurements and reduce duplication by optimizing the tests.

+## OpenCLSim
+OpenTNSim makes use of the [OpenCLSim](https://github.com/TUDelft-CITG/OpenCLSim) code.
+Both packages are maintained by the same team of developers.
+There are some differences between packages (e.g. in logging approaches), but you can use them together.
+We are working towards further integrating these two software packages.